 If the file object represents a top-level file, then the fileLocation property MAY be present.
 If it is present, the value of its uri property (§3.3.2) SHALL be equal to the name of the property within run.files (§3.11.10) whose value is this file object.
 If it is absent, it SHALL be interpreted as being present and having a uri property with that same value.

-If the file object represents a nested file whose location relative to its parent can be expressed only by means of a path, then the fileLocation property SHALL be present, and the value of its uri property SHALL be a valid relative URI expressing that path.
+If the file object represents a nested file whose location relative to its parent can be expressed only by means of a path, then the fileLocation property SHALL be present, and the value of its uri property SHALL be a relative URI [RFC3986] expressing that path.

 If the file object represents a nested file whose location within its parent can be expressed only by a byte offset from the start of the parent, and not by means of a path, then the fileLocation property SHALL be absent.

 If the file object represents a nested file whose location within its parent can be expressed either by means of a path or by means of a byte offset from the start of the parent, then either the fileLocation property or the offset property (§3.16.4) or both SHALL be present; they SHALL NOT both be absent.
-If the fileLocation property is present, the value of its uri property SHALL be a valid relative URI expressing the path of the nested file within the parent.
+If the fileLocation property is present, the value of its uri property SHALL be a relative URI expressing the path of the nested file within the parent.

 EXAMPLE 1: The fileLocation.uri property of the top-level file repeats the property name.
 The fileLocation.uri property of the nested file specifies the relative URI of the nested file with respect to its parent.